Pineapple Rum Cake Recipe

 For the Rum Syrup

-• In a small pot set over medium heat, combine all the ingredients and cook over medium-high heat.
+• Towards the end of baking, in a small pot set over medium heat, combine all the ingredients and cook over medium-high heat.

 • Reduce mixture by about a third and thickened, about 5 minutes.
 Remove from heat and let cool for 10 minutes.

-• Finally poke sides and top of cake and pour syrup over cake and allow to seep in then cool.
+• Finally poke the top and sides of the cake and pour remaining syrup over cake and allow to seep in then cool.

 Video